 Bee Haven is a home for our bee hives.
-It is an outdoor platform and storage box for boxes and supplies.
-Eventually, an arbor and corrugated plastic roof will be added to protect the bee hives from rain.
+It is an outdoor platform with an arbor and corrugated plastic roof to protect the bee hives from rain.
 The most exciting part is planting a perennial bee garden with lots of herbs since bees love oregano, rosemary, etc.

 Originally, two colonies were relocated from Sunnyvale in 2009, and the hives were placed around the heritage apple trees.
 They did not receive time or attention, and the colonies died out in early winter.

 In April 2012, we moved two new hives closer to the garden.
 We wanted to add protection from rain and wind and keep the supplies near the bees.
 We enjoy watching the bees spin and twirl patterns in the garden.

 Saturday, April 7, 2012: Framing a box

 Saturday, April 14: Recycling planks from old tree fort